PitonCMS/Piton/README.md

 Friendly and Flexible Content Management System

 ## A Designer Forward CMS
-PitonCMS was designed to be _Designer Forward_, giving great flexibility to the designer to build creative websites without requiring additional custom backend development.
+PitonCMS was designed to be designer friendly, giving great flexibility to the designer to build creative websites without requiring additional custom backend development.

-Page structures, custom data, settings, are all easily extensible by modifying project JSON **Definition** files.
+Page structures, data fields, settings, are all easily extensible by modifying project JSON **Definition** files.
 These files can be checked into version control and pushed to other environments to promote layout and data changes without having to modify remote databases or push code.

 PitonCMS is built on modern standards and packages:
 * PHP 7.1+